PIM + Gatsby = JAMstack Ecommerce

 BYOF or headless means freedom.
 Freedom to bring your own front end.
 In this case, we built out a boilerplate for using Crystallize with Gatsby.
 This strategy allows us to tailor-make the frontend and build a process for continuous deployment for fast iterations.

 For Crystallize this works excellent as we have a super-fast PIM API that delivers structured product information and rich content.
 In JSON or ready marked up.
 Perfect fit for a JAMStack strategy:

 Scaleout Testing with 3ms Response

 This is the part where it becomes borderline ridiculous.
 We used the Crystallize free tier to power our backend.
-Crystallize fires off events whenever product information is created, modified or removed.
-This means that we can have an event driven orchestration of our JAMStack frontend.
-We can re-generate and reflect changes on the CDN edges almost immediately after change.
+Crystallize fires off events whenever product information is created, modified, or removed.
+This means that we can have an event-driven orchestration of our JAMstack frontend.
+We can regenerate and reflect changes on the CDN edges almost immediately after the change.

 Scaleout testing should always be part of your deployment procedures and in this case we used Loader.io from the guys at SendGrid.
 Remember this is deployed using the free tier Crystallize and with our open-source Gatsby boilerplate and deployed on Zeit Now using their free tier hosting plan as an experiment.
 The results are 30 000 successful requests during 60 seconds, 500 concurrent users resulting in an average response time of 3ms.
 Beat that.